zxc308/P4-tutorials/exercises/basic_tunnel/README.md

 Hints:

  - The ingress switch will need to map the destination IP address to the corresponding `dst_id` for the `myTunnel` header.
-Also remember to set explicitly set the validity bit for the `myTunnel` header so that it can be emitted by the deparser.
+Also, remember to set the validity bit for the `myTunnel` header so that it can be emitted by the deparser.
  - The egress switch will need to remove the `myTunnel` header from the packet after looking up the appropriate output port using the `dst_id` field.

 ### Troubleshooting